SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 • If you aren't incapacitated, gain +2 bonus to all Dexterity saving throws you make.
 • Whenever a damaging spell forces you to roll a Dexterity saving throw, you can use your reaction to halve any damage taken.

-# 94. - Slashing Expertise
+# 94. - Slashing Expert

 Increase your Strength or Dexterity by 1, to a maximum of 20.
 When you hit a creature with an attack that deals slashing damage, you can reduce the speed of the target by 10 ft until the start of your next turn.
 When you score a critical hit you grievously wound it.
 Until the start of your next turn, the target has disadvantage on all attack rolls.